Warranty & Repair Policy:

 Your LOWA boots are warranted to be free from defects in workmanship and materials for a period of 12 months from the original date of purchase.
 Your exclusive remedy for breach of such warranty is repair or replacement of your LOWA boots.
-If your LOWA boots need repair or replacement due to defect in workmanship or materials, simply click the "Submit Warranty Claim" link below.
+If your LOWA boots need repair or replacement due to defect in workmanship or materials, please read the "LIMITATIONS ON WARRANTY" below and continue.